opendcs/opendcs/docs/source/start-lrgs.rst

 Users can also provide custom sources to the LRGS.

-What each LRGS data source has incommon is that it aqcuires a unit of data, for example a GOES transmission, and saves it to an archive as a `DcpMsg`.
+What each LRGS data source has in common is that it acquires a unit of data, for example a GOES transmission, and saves it to an archive as a `DcpMsg`.
 DECODES can then search for and further process these individual messages.

-The remainder of this guide will focus on setting up the LRGS component of OpenDCS.
+The remainder of this guide will focus on setting up the LRGS component of OpenDCS for Linux.
+However,  LRGS also works on a windows computer.

 Installation - Linux